srinageswarimanickavasagam/microservices-sandbox/README.md

 - http://localhost:9411/zipkin/
 - here we can simply click on run query or search by traceid.
 We can get the traceId from console during API call as well.

+## API Gateway
+- After adding API gateway, all the apis should be accessible with the port defined for API gateway

 # cloud-native-microservices-sample

 ## Design patterns